 One of the most attractive or appealing lakes lying in the foothills of Mount Nilgiri is Dhumba Lake.
 For Buddhists, this lake is primarily holy.
-The tale about the holy lake is fascinating and intriguing.
+The tale about the holy lake is fascinating.

 One of Nepal’s most prominent and well-known temples for Hindus and Buddhists is Muktinath.
-The Temple of Muktinath lies at the height of 3710m.
+The Temple of Muktinath lies at a height of 3710m.

 In the foothills of Thorong La Mountain Pass, this temple is located.
-The Buddhists call Muktinath Temple Chumming Gyatsa, which implies “Hundred Waters” in Tibetan.
+The Buddhists call Muktinath Temple Chumming Gyatsa, which implies “A hundred Waters” in Tibetan.

 Muktinath temple is of Hindu origin, yet for Buddhist devotees, it likewise carries significance.
 In the area of Muktinath temple, the revered Buddhist guru Padmasambhava meditated.